cesarferreira/lasertag/README.md

     $ lasertag --module [module_name]

 This will extract the android's app module `version` and create a matching `git tag`.

+## Handy in

-Pretty helpful in situations like my personal choice of git workflow, the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), a strict branching model designed around the project release:
+Pretty handy in situations like the most used git workflow, the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), a strict branching model designed around the project release:

 <p align="center">
 <img src="extras/gitflow.png" />
 </p>

-#### Help
+## Full usage

     Usage: lasertag [OPTIONS]